WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 <!--

 ## Overview
-This lesson serves as the kick-off to your React Programming class.
-Whether you’re delivering this course online or in-person, in a 1-week accelerated for 10-week format, take the first hour or so of your time together to get things started on the right foot.
+This lesson serves as the kick-off for your React Programming class.
+Whether you’re delivering this course online or in person, in a 1-week accelerated or 10-week format, take the first hour or so of your time together to get things started on the right foot.

 This lesson is designed to introduce yourself, GA, and get the students comfortable and excited to learn.
-Following that, there's a brief review of the pre-work.
+After that, there's a brief review of the pre-work.

 ## Learning Objectives
 In this lesson, students will:
 - Define class expectations and norms.
-- Understand key concepts introduced in the pre-work
+- Understand key concepts introduced in the pre-work.

 ## Duration